CBM + CCM Release Process

 - If the other user stories are already in the higher environments (integration, UAT, prod), check that you have already synced any changes into the dev sandbox.
 If you have not synced the changes:

-- Go to the Manage Branches page of the deployment flow and review the file differences to see if the new changes in integration conflict with the changes in your sandbox.
+- Go to the Release Management page (Manage Branches page if you are in v11 or under) of the deployment flow and review the file differences to see if the new changes in integration conflict with the changes in your sandbox.